azhir-physicsx/DORA_VAE/README.md

     <a href="https://youtu.be/6evNqk0b-bQ"><img alt="youtube views" title="Subscribe to my YouTube channel" src="https://img.shields.io/youtube/views/6evNqk0b-bQ?logo=youtube&labelColor=ce4630&style=for-the-badge"/></a>
 </p>

-<p style="color:red;">Note: We have recently found that Dora-VAE can specify tokens of any length during inference, even if this length has not been seen during training.
-The more tokens are used, the better the reconstruction effect will be.</p>
+Note: We have recently found that Dora-VAE can specify tokens of any length during inference, even if this length has not been seen during training.
+The more tokens are used, the better the reconstruction effect will be. <span style="color:red;"> When comparing the reconstruction performance with Dora-VAE, for a fair comparison, please report the length of the latent code used at the same time.
+Thank you in advance!</span>

 ## ToDo